What is online tutoring?

 Together, Ken and your child will read and spell words with multisensory letter tiles.
 They will mark words with different colored annotation tools.
 Your child will simultaneously learn to read and spell with word lists, phrases, sentences, and age appropriate reading passages.

-- Headphones may be helpful for students with ADD or Audio Processing Disorder.
+Headphones may be helpful for students with ADD or Auditory Processing Disorder.

 Programs used on the dyslexia tutoring service

 Create a quiet, distraction-free area for the online tutoring sessions.

 Close all other programs